-This allows manual control over which functions are in-lined/analyzed at which call sites (see the following section, Section 7.2, "In-lining Pragmas").
+This allows manual control over which functions are in-lined/analyzed at which call sites (see the following section, "In-lining Pragmas" on page 124).

 The default is to ignore these pragmas.
-To enable these pragmas, include -inline\manual (-ipa\manual) on the command line.
+To enable these pragmas, include -inline_manual (-ipa_manual) on the command line.